rollerworks-graveyard/breadcrumbs-bundle/README.md

 You need at least PHP 5.5.

-This package requires the Symfony HTTPKernel component and can be used in any Symfony powered application as long as the Symfony DependencyInjection component is used for dependency injection.
+This package requires the Symfony HTTPKernel component and can be used in any Symfony powered application (including the Symfony full stack framework) as long as the Symfony DependencyInjection component is used for dependency injection.

+Which means you can use it without requiring the Symfony FrameworkBundle.

 Installation
 ------------